 Phew!
 You’ve finally got yourself a list of keywords – what now?

-As with many aspects of digital marketing – organisation is key!
+As with many aspects of inbound marketing – organisation is key!
 You’ll need to group your keywords based on relevance and intent.

 With SEO developing at such a fast pace, what was considered “good practice” a year ago is now ancient history in SEO-land.
 Historically, relevant keywords were all targeted on their own separate pages.